 Your Website Has Duplicate Content

-Having content that is copied from another website is a huge “no-no”.
+While there is actually no duplicate content penalty from Google, having content that is copied from another website is still a huge “no-no”.
 So, for example, say you are a dermatologist starting a new practice in Philadelphia and copy your web page content from a dermatologist in Miami because it’s easier than writing your own, unique web page content.
-This is a bad idea because copying content from another website (even if it is in a different part of the country) would be considered duplicate content and as a result, your website should be penalized by Google.
+This is a bad idea because copying content from another website (even if it is in a different part of the country) would be considered duplicate content and as a result, those pages may be excluded from Google’s SERPs.
 There may also be legal consequences of copying (without permission) content from another website, but that is another topic altogether.

-Unnatural Number, Pattern and/or Quality of Links to Your Website
+Unnatural Number, Pattern and/or Quality of Backlinks to Your Website

 Your Website has Low Quality Content